BridK02/fundata-assessment/README.md

-# fundata-assessment
+# Fundata-assessment

+## Author Brid Kennedy
+### Student Number G00411262

-This repository contains two main folders:
+This repository was set up to store assignments for Module Fundamental of Data Analysis It contains two main folders:

-  *1 Exercises folder contains several folders that explore topics suggested by our lecturer for the Fundamentals of Data Analysis course
-  *2 Normal Distribution Jupyter Notebook assignment
+  *1 Exercises folder containing several notebooks that explores topics suggested by our lecturer *2 Normal Distribution Jupyter Notebook assignment